Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## Matter Overdrive
 - Gravitational anomolies only spawn on other planets and moons
-- Tritanium and Dilithium only spawn on other planets and moons; tritanium spawns in shallow common veins; dilithium spawns deep in uncommon veins.
+- Tritanium and Dilithium only spawn on moon and mars; tritanium spawns in shallow common veins; dilithium spawns deep in uncommon veins.
 - Android only spawns on planets and moons
 - Energy costs are generally doubled